Glasnow overpowers Yanks as Rays go to 7-1 vs NY this season

 A day after erasing a five-run deficit against the Mets when they were down to their final out, the Yankees crept back against the Rays but couldn’t complete the rally.

 Gio Urshela hit a solo homer off Edgar García in the seventh, and Luke Voit added his eighth homer in 12 games, a two-run shot off García in the eighth that made it 5-3.
-Voit has 13 homers this season, tied with Minnesota slugger Nelson Cruz for the major league lead.
+Voit has 13 homers this season, tying for the major league lead.

 New York had the potential tying run at bat with one out in the eighth, but Urshela struck out and Mike Tauchman popped up against Peter Fairbanks.
 Diego Castillo stranded a runner in the ninth for his third save.

 Cole (4-2) labored through five innings, allowing four runs, eight hits and four walks.
 He struck out seven — ending a six-game streak against Tampa Bay with double-digit strikeouts — and had a runner reach at least second base in each inning.